 Notice a complaint made by Dr. Julius R Mantey upon learning of the Watchtower's attempt to quote Dr. Mantey out of context to suit their own translation.
 Dr. Mantey was forced to write a strong rebuttal to the Watchtower demanding an apology, and a detraction in their publication(s).
 Click HERE for rebuttal.

 Every Christian is entitled to read the holy bible without influence due to selfish ambition, biases of belief, or insertion of text that sways from the original meaning or wording.
 Has such been the case when examining the New World Translation?
 Again, from the voice of renowned reputable scholars, the reader of the NWT may not read without such biases and inaccuracies.
-Notice some of the examples below:
+Notice some of the examples below.
+Note: Below are only a few of a many "scores and scores of passages" that have been altered.

-Such is also the case in Matthew 2:2.
-It reads in the NWT: "saying: “Where is the one born king of the Jews?
+2) Matthew 2:2 NWT - "saying: “Where is the one born king of the Jews?
 For we saw his star when we were in the East, and we have come to do obeisance to him.”
 (Italics ours) The word is the exact same as above, "proskuneo" (Strong's Grk 4352).
 Once again, the NWT translation committee thought it okay to change the original text, as proven above, to the word "obeisance."
 The original ancient texts do not say "obeisance," but "worship."
 The motive of the NWT is to marginalize Jesus, and the worship his Father has allowed him to have.
 For many readers, the word "obeisance" does not convey the level of adoration and deep reverence as does "worship."

-2) Zechariah 7:9 - NWT changed to "loyal love."
-NWT: “This is what Jehovah of armies says, ‘Judge with true justice, and deal with one another in loyal love and mercy."
+4) Zechariah 7:9 NWT - “This is what Jehovah of armies says, ‘Judge with true justice, and deal with one another in loyal love and mercy."
 (Bold/Italics ours) Original text: וְחֶ֣סֶד (wə·ḥe·seḏ) (Strong's 2617) "goodness," "kindness," "compassion."
 "Loyal love" is a strong deviation from the original text! a) The Masoretic Text redering: "Thus saith the LORD of hosts, saying, Verily, the judgments of the truth, that his judgments, and mercy and mercy, made his brother his brother.(Italics ours) b) The Spanish Reina-Valera rendering: "Thus spoke the LORD of hosts, saying, Judge true judgment, and show mercy and compassion to each one with his brother" (Italics ours)

-3) Hosea 6:6 - NWT changed to "loyal love."
-NWT: "For in loyal loveI delight, not in sacrifice,And in the knowledge of God, rather than in whole burnt offerings."
+5) Hosea 6:6 NWT - "For in loyal loveI delight, not in sacrifice,And in the knowledge of God, rather than in whole burnt offerings."
 (Bold/Italics ours) Original text: חֶ֥סֶד(ḥe·seḏ) (Strong's 2617) "goodness," "kindness," "faithfulness."
 "Loyal love" is a strong deviation from the original text! a) Masoretic rendering: "For I have desired kindness, and not sacrifice, and the knowledge of God is high."
 (Italics ours) b) Spanish Reina Valera rendering: "Because I wanted mercy, and not sacrifice; and knowledge of God more than holocausts."
 (Italics ours)

 Bias: The rendering “gifts in men” actually conflicts with the context.
 Consider how much better things fit when we accept what the text actually says by “he gave gifts to men”.
 (In those days—as is the case often today—saying “men” includes women as well.
 Woman actually means ‘man with a womb’.
 The angels appearing to the shepherds were not excluding women from the peace of God by their word choice.
 [See Luke 2:14]) “And he gave some as apostles, some as prophets, some as evangelizers, some as shepherds and teachers,” (Eph 4:11) “Some as apostles”: Apostle means “one sent forth”, or missionary.
 It appears there were women apostles or missionaries in the early congregation as there are today.
 Romans 16:7 refers to a Christian couple.
 “Some as prophets”: The prophet Joel foretold that there would be women prophets in the Christian congregation (Acts 2:16, 17) and there were.
 (Acts 21:9) “Some as evangelizers…and teachers”: We know that women are very effective evangelizers and to be a good evangelizer, one must be able to teach.
 (Ps 68:11; Titus 2:3)